mauntrelio/RPiHTTPServer/README.md

 This is an extremely simple and inefficient template's handling: there are many better libraries out there (e.g. Jinja2, Pystache) if you want a better template
-handling: at the end of the day you have to set the `self.content` variable to the string that will be served over HTTP (to serve a default text/html content-type).
+handling: at the end of the day you have to set the `self.content` variable to the string that will be served over HTTP (to serve a default `text/html` content-type).

-Please note that UTF-8 will be served by default and currently I don't plan to offer any other charset support.
+Please note that UTF-8 will be served by default and currently other character-set support is not planned.

 ## TODO